goheakan/darnc/README.md

 - Clean up the independencies (dependencies unused by any packages)

 ## How to use it ?
-You need to install git on yout debian machine
+You need to install git on your debian machine
 ```
 sudo apt install git
 ```